marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/defining-the-output-assembler-language.rst

   The definition is a C statement or statements which output an assembler instruction opcode to the stdio stream :samp:`{stream}`.
-The macro-operand :samp:`{ptr}` is a variable of type ``char *`` which points to the opcode name in its 'internal' form-the form that is written in the machine description.
+The macro-operand :samp:`{ptr}` is a variable of type ``char *`` which points to the opcode name in its 'internal' form---the form that is written in the machine description.
 The definition should output the opcode name to :samp:`{stream}`, performing any translation you desire, and increment the variable :samp:`{ptr}` to point at the end of the opcode